catalyst-fp7/documents/interoperability/interoperability.md

 This document attempts to describe and standardize the most common interactions of software tools applicable to the CI field to foster reuse, experimentation and adoption.
 It is built upon the belief that at this stage in the adoption curve of CI tools, a "lowest common denominator" approach will allow the best chance that multiple tools outside the catalyst consortium will adopt the standard.

+## Context

+Online community managers are natural users of specialized CI tools (if they know about them).
+However, most participants in an online discussion are expected to be initially exposed to the CI tools thru sharing their outputs, or making subsets of their functionnality directly available on popular social and communication platforms.
+Interested participants can progressively move to the richer tools, and hopefully in time assume leadership roles themselves.

+In this model, moderators or participants can directly create structured representations of discussion in integrated CI platforms, or use the CI platform to distill structured representations from contributions made on more general purpose online discussion platforms and social networks (harvesting).

+The artefacts derived from the structured discussions by the CI tools, such as visualization, synthesis, reports and attention mediation signals from computer analytics, will be sent back (as content or as references) to the discussion platforms, in the form of messages native to that platform (tweets, emails, facebook wall posts, etc.).
+For communication platforms which have appropriate integration mechanisms, javascript widgets can expose richer functionnality such as dynamic visualizations, creativity widgets, or voting widgets.
+In some cases, some participants may choose to migrate to the integration platforms for their richer environment; in general, this should only be a requirement for harvesters and moderators.

 # Requirements

 ## Sharing raw concept maps

 Most collective intelligence tools allow organizing ideas in some sort of structure that reflects the discussion back to the participants (a concept map in the very broadest sense).
-Creating a Data Model to represent the following in a systems-independent way while preserving as much semantic as practical, is the core of this specification:
+The core of this specification is a Data Model to represent the following in a systems-independent way while preserving as much semantics as practical:

 * The concepts of the concept map and their links
 * The people interacting with them
 * The interactions these people have (Messages, comments, votes, etc.)

 It is critical to share such representations between tools to enable:

- * Developing reusable analytics
+* Developing reusable computer analytics
- * Developing reusable Visualization
+* Developing reusable computer or human assisted visualizations
 * Perform research on those datasets

-The type and amount of structure can vary greatly between systems, but there are some useful levels of "shared semantics" that are achievable relatively easily.
+The type and amount of structure can vary greatly between systems, but we believe there are some useful levels of "shared semantics" that are achievable relatively easily.

 The first and most basic is sharing the raw structure of the map (nodes, edges) with very basic information (such as node title).
 This allows several visualizations tools to be applied, as well as a significant number of metrics.